 Derrynane

-Starting off from Caherdaniel your first part of this adventure is Derrynane House and Gardens.
+From the starting point in Caherdaniel, your first part of this adventure is Derrynane House and Gardens.
 Open to the public, the historical home of Daniel O’Connell, the House was built in the 1700s and restored in the 1960s.
 You will also find a monastic site on the grounds with a chapel on Abbey Island.

-Following on from Derrynane House you will enjoy a walk along the Mass Path, through the gardens to bring you to the coastline.
+Following on from Derrynane House, you will enjoy a walk along the Mass Path, through the gardens to bring you to the coastline.

 Enjoy a wonderful stroll along the beach before rejoining the Kerry Way as it takes you around the furthest tip of the peninsula.